BruceEckel/PolymorphismUnbound/presentation/slides.md

 ---

-# Moving Away from Code-Reuse Inheritance
+# Inheritance for Code-Reuse
+- We seem to be moving away from this

 ---